 It’s surprising to me how many Christians struggle with why church attendance is important.
 We are at a crossroads in our nation on the importance of going to church.
 According to research, church attendance has remained virtually the same percent of our national population for the past 70 years, however, this still means there are a huge number of American Christians who are not active in a local church—in the tens of millions.

 Of course, this isn’t a new problem.
 Since the beginning of Christianity, the early leaders had to challenge this mindset, saying, “Do not give up meeting together, as some are in the habit of doing, but encourage one another—and all the more as you see the Day approaching” (Hebrews 10:25).

-The “church” never connotes a single, individual, lone ranger Christian just going about his Christian duties and never gathering together to worship with other believers.
+Here’s one reason why church attendance is important: the word “church” never connotes a single, individual, lone ranger Christian just going about his Christian duties and never gathering together to worship with other believers.
 The “church” by its very nature means multiple believers: “Where two or three are gathered in my name, there am I among them” (Matthew 18:20).

 This is both the biblical and historical pattern set forth for us by the first followers of Jesus.
 They would get together weekly to worship God together, and at times even daily.
 They would also share community together in each other’s homes.
 Paul and the other Apostle’s letters were actually sent to these church communities that gathered in various cities to be read aloud together.
 Church means getting together with other believers to worship Jesus Christ, and hear the Scriptures together, and encourage one another in the faith.

 Craig Groeschel shared recently, “There is something better.
 To worship God together and be committed to worship Him together, to hear His Word together.
 Do not reduce church to listening to a podcast.
 It’s so much more than that.
 It’s community.
 It’s worshiping with other, praying for others, hurting with others, serving others, being involved in the lives of others.”